 - Clearinghouse on Abuse and Neglect of the Elderly (CANE) – University of Delaware

-While the Older Americans Act is an important piece of legislature in driving awareness of elder abuse, the act has been criticized for its lack of funding for shelters and other potentially protective services.
+While the Older Americans Act is an important piece of legislature in driving awareness of elder abuse, lack of additional funds have reduced the number of people that can receive timely aid each year.

 Violence Against Women Act

-The No-Fear Act protects whistleblowers, allowing individuals to report instances of elder abuse in nursing homes without discrimination or repercussion in the workplace.
-The No Fear Act helps ensure equal opportunity for these individuals in regards to future employment, promotions, and raises.
-The No-Fear Act is an important act for victims of elder abuse, as it allows witnesses to come forward when they would otherwise be too afraid to do so.
+The Notification and Federal Employee Antidiscrimination and Retaliation Act (commonly known as the No Fear Act) protects whistleblowers in the workplace, allowing individuals to report instances of elder abuse in nursing homes without discrimination or repercussion.
+The No Fear Act was passed in 2002 to help ensure equal opportunity for whistleblowers in regards to future employment, promotions and raises.
+The No Fear Act greatly helps the problem of elder abuse because it allows witnesses to come forward when they would otherwise be too afraid to do so.

 State Laws & Statutes